Is the BBC biased?

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-Since the article was published in December, reports suggest Berg is considering legal action against Jones.
-In response, the BBC said it rejected "any suggestion of a 'lenient stance'" in its reporting and that it was the "world's most trusted international news source".
+Reports have suggested Berg is considering legal action against Jones.
+The BBC said it rejected "any suggestion of a 'lenient stance'" in its reporting and that it was the "world's most trusted international news source".

 Is the BBC biased over Israel-Hamas war?

-Then in November, the corporation was accused by more than 100 employees of giving "favourable coverage toward Israel", said The Independent.
-The letter, anonymously signed by staff and more than 230 media industry workers, said the BBC failed to provide "consistently fair and accurate evidence-based journalism in its coverage of Gaza".
+But the corporation has also been accused by more than 100 employees of giving "favourable coverage toward Israel", said The Independent.
+The letter, anonymously signed by staff and more than 230 media industry workers and sent last November, said the BBC failed to provide "consistently fair and accurate evidence-based journalism in its coverage of Gaza".

-The question of Israel-Gaza bias was the subject of a much-publicised research paper, called The Asserson Report, which used AI to analyse BBC reporting.
-It concluded that the BBC has "materially breached its obligations" of impartiality and revealed "overwhelming disparity" between reporting on the two sides, with "sympathy for Palestinians vastly outstripping "sympathy for Israelis".
+The question of Israel-Hamas bias was the subject of a much-publicised research paper, called The Asserson Report, which used AI to analyse BBC reporting.
+It concluded that the BBC has "materially breached its obligations" of impartiality and revealed "overwhelming disparity" between reporting on the two sides, with sympathy for Palestinians "vastly outstripping sympathy for Israelis".

 What does the public think?